Alpine Classic Cols

 Day 6: St Jean de Maurienne to Albertville

 It may not be the longest or the highest but the Col de la Madeleine (2000m) is a cheekily steep climb, with the average gradient hovering around 8 or 9% for most of the 19km!
-The Col itself is a fitting finale to our trip with an amazing view of Mt Blanc to the north and the climbs you have conquered to the south.
-Linger as long as possible, as once over the other side you free-wheel down to Albertville, where it all began 6 (great) days ago.
-If you have time, it is worth wandering to the fortified town overlooking the hotel.
+The col itself is a fitting finale to our tour with an amazing view of Mt Blanc to the north and the climbs you have conquered to the south.
+Linger as long as you like over lunch on the col, as once over the other side you free-wheel down to Albertville, where it all began six fabulous days ago!

-Today’s optional extra was a 2015 Tour classic, thanks to its hairpin bends: the Lacets de Montvernier.
-It leads you on to the Col du Chaussy (1533m) and then neatly back to the Classic route.
+Today’s optional extra is another Tour de France classic, thanks to its beautifully engineered hairpin bends: the Lacets de Montvernier.
+It leads you on to the beautiful Col du Chaussy (1533m) and then neatly back to the Classic route.

 Day 7: Departure day